Accessing government information

 Before making an RTI request, you should check to see if the information is already available.
-The disclosure log lists information which has been released in response to RTI access requests, while our publication scheme describes and categorises information routinely available from the Department of Tourism, Major Events, Small Business and the Commonwealth Games.
+The disclosure log lists information which has been released in response to RTI access requests, while our publication scheme describes and categorises information routinely available from the Department of Innovation and Tourism Industry Development.

 If you are unable to find the information you are searching for, please contact Right to Information Services.

 Alternatively, you can download the Right to information and information privacy information access application form and submit it:

 Right of review